Having your say

-A complaint can result in urgent investigation by the CAA if it:
+Feedback and complaints can result in urgent investigation by the CAA if it:

-- contains new information on environmental impacts that differs significantly from what was proposed or expected
+- contains new information on environmental impacts that differs significantly from what was proposed or expected.

-- contains evidence of significant health effects that are not being mitigated
+- contains evidence of significant health effects that are not being mitigated.

-- contains information relating to operational issues, including safety issues, that have not previously been identified
+- contains information relating to operational issues, including safety issues, that have not previously been identified.

 - for trial airspace changes only, the trial is not meeting its objectives